-Sean’s teaching is dedicated to the integration of yoga and meditation, and draws on 18 years of practice in both.
+Sean teaches the Dharma as a path of inquiry and integration, and draws on 20 years of devotion to meditation and yoga.
 He was a monk in Burma in 2002, and has studied with many wonderful teachers including Jack Kornfield, Sylvia Boorstein and Eugene Cash (Dharma, meditation), David Moreno and Alice Joanou (yoga), and Steve Hoskinson (Somatic Experiencing).
-Sean teaches at Yoga Tree and SF Insight, and leads kirtan, offering the practice of Bhakti Yoga as an integral aspect of a heart-centered Path.
-Sean is in training to teach meditation & Dharma with Jack Kornfield.
+Sean teaches at Yoga Tree, Yoga Garden SF, Piedmont Yoga, and SF Insight, and leads kirtan, offering the practice of Bhakti Yoga as an integral aspect of a heart-centered Path.
+Sean is authorized to teach meditation & Dharma by Jack Kornfield.

 [email protected] / 510 984 4008